digego/extempore/docs/caas.rst

 The power (and danger) of CaaS
 ------------------------------

-Thus far in this post we've only evaluated code in the order it appears in the file.
+Thus we've only evaluated code in the order it appears in the file.
 Closures which use other closures or globals have all worked fine.
-But when we kill the ``extempore`` process (i.e. with ``SIGINT``), the Extempore environment we've 'built up' isn't saved—it's destroyed.
+But when we kill the ``extempore`` process (i.e. with ``SIGINT``), the Extempore environment we've 'built up' isn't saved---it's destroyed.

 .. raw:: html